saswat711/Matlab-Works/README.md

-#This Repository Contains MATLAB file used in my Engineering Course
+#This Repository Contains MATLAB file I made for communicaton and digital signal processing
 #It's still undergoing

-#Contents:
->Z-Transformation
+>The basic part is completed